edab/DSA_Quick_Reference/docs/bst.md

 # Binary Search Tree

 A **Binary Search Tree** or **BST**, is an _ordered binary tree_ where every nodes store a key that is greater than all the keys in the node's left subtree, and less than those in its right subtree.
+It's a special kind of a binary tree.

 _BST_ allows fast lookup, addition and removal of data items, and can be used to build _dynamic sets_ and _lookup tables_.